-This class will meet from 6:30AM to 7:30AM every morning until Marching Band is over.
-Once Marching Band is over, this class will meet 3 mornings a week and one afternoon a week for 2 hours.
+This is a zero hour class that meets from 6:30AM to 7:30AM every morning.
+It is an academic class that records attendance and students receive a grade and credit.
 No district transportation is provided.

 Concurrent enrollment in one other music performance class at CHS is required.